 Soil microbes will consume Carbon and nitrogen to survive.
 The amounts of carbon and nitrogen is referred to the C:N ratio.
 The optimum C:N ratio for making compost is 24:1.
 So, as these bacteria consume the material, the give off heat and carbon dioxide (CO2).
 However, a slightly higher C:N ratio will provide some excess nutrients for plants once the compost is applied.

 What are the benefits of compost

 The benefits of compost to plants and soil are huge!
 Compost contains essential plant nutrients and are available in a form for nearby plants to consume them.
-The bacteria present in compost further enhances the soils ability to breakdown other organic matter into usable, natural fertilizer for plants.
+The bacteria present in compost further enhances the soils ability to breakdown other organic matter into usable, natural soil amendment and fertilizer for plants.

 Benefits of Compost on crop yields

 Studies have shown repeatedly that the application of compost results in larger plants and increased yields of fruits and vegetables .
 The excess nutrients in compost become available for plants to utilize, resulting in larger more lush plants and their fruits.
 Topdressing of grass has been found to greatly improve the growth and color.